nickdelgrosso/slide-stiching-kata/README.md

     - Naming should happen consistently, with the first directory corresponding to the upper-left-most section, and proceeding left-to-right, top-to-bottom, ending with the lower-right-most section.

+  2) Creates a merged section image file for a given section directory.

-    - This program can take the form of a jupyter notebook, a function, or a command-line script.
+This program can take the form of a jupyter notebook, a function, or a command-line script.
 It should be organized and easy to modify for other files.

-  2) [Optionally]  Creates a merged section image file for a given section directory.

 ## Get a clone of this repository on your computer